 The NRI has identified 29 specimen trees on-site and the applicant has provided a specimen tree risk assessment form for every identified specimen.
 This application shows the proposed removal of 20 specimen trees.
 Because the remaining nine specimen trees are shown with health ratings of poor (4), fair (4), and good (1), a maintenance plan must be provided on the TCP2.
 This maintenance plan shall be completed by an arborist and shall identify the various measures such as root pruning, fertilization plugs, spraying for insects and limbing to prevent any hazards during and after construction.

-Technical revisions are required to the TCP1 which are included in the conditions of this approval.
+Technical revisions are required to the TCP1 which are included in the conditions recommended in this technical staff report.